jbandlow/sage-explorer/README.md

 Implementation
 --------------

-sage-explorer is currently implemented as a standalone web-site.
+Sage Explorer is currently implemented as a standalone web-site.
 Some care was taken to separate the view (implemented using jinja templates) from the model.
 It could therefore, in principle, work generically as a web or heavy-weight GUI application (using QT or so).